kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 **A note on making updates while the server is running:** Jekyll allows you to make changes while the server is running and to see those changes locally.
 When you make a change, it will automatically re-run the build process and push the changes to the server.
 In some cases, it seems that this process errors and will hang (the command line will freeze up and you won't be able to end the local server process).
 If you find this happens, quit and reopen Ubuntu/the command line, and we recommend you use the command 'bundle exec jekyll serve --no-watch' to run the server in future.
 If you do this the website will not update as you make changes, but it will be more stable.
 In this case you will need to end the server and re-run 'bundle exec jekyll serve --no-watch' every time that you want to see changes.

 ### Python
 If you plan to run the blog docx conversion script on your local machine (for details on how to see below), you will need to install Python 3.6 or later on your local machine and pip to install the relevant packages.
 Use pip install to install any dependencies (open your Python-enabled command prompt, cd into the 'conversion_script' folder and use the command 'pip install -r requirements.txt').
-For the dependencies see the requirements.txt file in the 'conversion_script' folder of the repository.
+For the exact dependencies see the requirements.txt file in the 'conversion_script' folder of the repository.

 ## About the structure and format of the website